dwalker109/aoc-2023/README.md

 A relaxed day, welcome after a more tricky weekend start than expected.
 Fairly straightforward comparison of lists and calculating scores.
 Part 2 was made a little more tricky with a more complicated scoring system, but probably the easiest day so far.

+## Day 5: If You Give A Seed A Fertilizer

+Well, this one was challenging.
+Part 1 was easy, and I actually used my part 1 to bruteforce part 2 on the day, which ran for about 3 minutes and gave me the right answer!
+This wasn't good enough though, so I followed some of the Reddit advice about splitting into ranges and eventually implemented a solution which runs in less than a millisecond.